 Ms. Sidiropoulou earned a B.A. in Philosophy - Education - Psychology; then a M.Sc. in Teaching Methodology and Assessment from the National and Kapodistrian University of Athens and M.Ed. in Adult Education at the Greek Open University, both with Excellency.

 She has worked as a Greek Philologist in the public sector preparing native speakers for the Entrance Exams.
-As a part of her professional development, she holds a Specialization on Teaching Greek as a foreign language at the Department of Primary Education, University of Patras which allowed her teaching Modern Greek to non-native speakers, both students and adults.
+As a part of her professional development, she holds a Specialization on Teaching Greek as a foreign language at the Department of Primary Education, University of Patras which allowed her teaching Modern Greek to non native speakers, both students and adults.
 Teaching experience includes position as a Lecturer in The Higher Military Educational Institutions.
 Authorship is one of her main interests and has produced educational material for French and Arab officers; assessor of Greek Language Center since 2009 and certified adult trainer by the Ministry of Education.
 Her field of teaching was broadened with the Higher School of Pedagogical and Technological Education, where she conducts demonstrations on Teaching Methodology and Assessment to teachers, so that they acquire the Pedagogical Competence.
 She has attended a series of workshops related to the History and Greek Language, Teaching Methodology and Educational Technology.
 Recently she presented an academic paper on OPTIC Approach in the International Conference of “Mindfulness”.

 Ms. Sidiropoulou believes in lifelong education and personal development and enjoys researching various topics sharing the results with Ethos magazine.

 Ms. Evi Sotiropoulos was born and raised in Athens, Greece and moved to the United States seven years ago for her studies.
 She is an ACS Athens Alumni of 2011, attending the school from junior kindergarten to 12th grade.
 She received her B.F.A. in Illustration from the University of Massachusetts Dartmouth.

 After graduating, Ms. Sotiropoulou worked as an art teacher at a Greek-American bilingual school in Arlington, Massachusetts and discovered her passion to teach art.
 She then decided to continue her studies and received her M.A. in Art Education from Teachers College, Columbia University in New York City.